 - Cape Flattery

-Saltwater and freshwater fishing are a big draw to this area.
+Saltwater fishing and freshwater fishing are a big draw to this area.
 Public boat ramps and the Black Ball Ferry to Victoria, BC are only 10 minutes away!

-We are centrally located on the Olympic Peninsula, and our RV Park is a great place to stay while visiting Olympic National Park; Victoria, Canada; and the Pacific Coast.
+The Elwha RV Park centrally located on the Olympic Peninsula.
+The Elwha RV Park is the ideal basecamp location to stay while visiting Olympic National Park; Victoria, Canada; and the Pacific Coast beaches.